In just three short years, things have changed in the legal industry — a lot. And those changes impact how your law firm finds new clients.

 For starters, this page is way too text heavy.
 Long paragraphs like the two featured on this page aren’t likely to be read fully by skimming prospects.
 Bullet points and short chunks of copy work much better.

-Below, a four-field form doesn’t require anything but and email address — which makes converting nearly frictionless.
+Below, a four-field form doesn’t require anything but name and email address — which makes converting nearly frictionless.
 However, the disappearing labels within each form box have the potential to frustrate and confuse prospects.
 If they enter their info, though, chances are good they’ll click the CTA button.
 With an attention-grabbing color and a give-the-payoff written in the first person (an alternative to the traditional call-to-action that emphasizes what the prospect will get instead of what they have to do to convert), it’s designed using best practices.

 Below the form, benefit-oriented copy and a testimonial attempt to add to the persuasiveness of this page.
 But, they’re not all that effective.
 “Dedicated to DUI” and “Top rated by peers” don’t make us feel any more comfortable with converting.
 And Jeffrey H.’s testimonial could’ve very easily been made up.
-Without a full and/or photo, it’s hard to believe he’s real.
-In this landing page designer’s defense, though, client confidentiality is an issue here that isn’t usually for other businesses.
+Without a full name and/or photo, it’s hard to believe he’s real.
+In this post-click landing page designer’s defense, though, client confidentiality is an issue here that isn’t usually for other businesses.

 At the very bottom of the page, a footer complete with an “About us” link has the potential to draw prospects away.